junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 The architecture illustrates a real-time 3D tracking system involving hardware interfacing and data management.
 An Arduino Uno with an MPU-9250 sensor collects motion data and sends it to a Node.js server via a serial port connection.
 Node.js processes the data, performing tasks such as filtering, parsing, and real-time communication.
 It then interfaces with GridDB, a database used for storing and analyzing the data.

-Additionally, Node.js serves as a frontend displaying a 3D cube, which represents the real-time orientation captured by the MPU-9250 sensor.
+Additionally, Node.js serves as a front-end displaying a 3D cube, which represents the real-time orientation captured by the MPU-9250 sensor.
 This frontend is a web application that visualizes the sensor data in real-time.

 ## Hardware Requirements